LEGO-SDK/LEGO-SDK-OC/README.md

 ### All

-If you wonder install all modules.
+If you're wondering install all modules.
 Just add following code to Podfile.

 pod 'LEGO-SDK'

 ### Core only

-If you just wondering JavascriptBridge, no needs modules.
+If you're just wondering JavascriptBridge, no needs modules.
 Add following code to Podfile.

 pod 'LEGO-SDK/Core'